StringManolo/nbmxbsf/docs/MODULES.md

 # Modules

-This is the documentation of the included by default modules you can rule your own.
+This is the documentation of the included by default modules.
+You can rule your own if you know how to code in any of the supported languages.

 ```bash